Q1: How many new member teenagers (students) are added to the program annually?

 Q9: When we decide to join for a particular quarter, why is it a requirement to commit to the schedule and attend classes regularly for that quarter?

 - If you don’t attend classes regularly and participate actively, it dilutes the experience of others.
 Families invest precious time in this, and we are very sensitive not to compromise their returns from it.
 It adds to the bandwidth demand of coaches to make it run smoothly.

 - It creates a headache for everyone involved in the program (other students, families, coaches).

 We assume you looked at all you might have going on with activities and family calendar, looked at the schedule carefully, and planned ahead of time for the published program to work for you.

 We understand that things can happen.
-For example, what if you get sick, or you have a mishap from a sports activity or an unforeseen family emergency that might come up.
+For example, what if you get sick, have a mishap from a sports activity, or have an unforeseen family emergency that might come up.
 The overall spirit of the engagement is you are planning to commit and make it to all classes, and you don’t have known, planned conflicting activities.